 3. Giant dog breeds are often the most sensitive kind of dog.

 This means that they have big, sensitive hearts.
-Although many of them are not keen on strangers, they want consistent affection from their families.
+Although many are not keen on strangers, they want consistent affection from their families.
 They often love to cuddle and always want to be close.

 Temperament & Intelligence of the Dogue de Boxer 🧠

-These dogs are brave and are ultimate protectors.
-They are often used as capable guard dogs for this reason.
-They don’t tend to have the natural desire to be aggressive, but it can be part of their training to listen to such commands.
-The parental dogs of the Dogue de Boxer are both intelligent and continuously alert.
+Dogue de Boxers are brave and are the ultimate protectors.
+They are often used as capable guard dogs but don’t have the desire to be aggressive.
+The parents of the Dogue de Boxer are both intelligent and continuously alert.

 Although they can sometimes express stubbornness, they pick up new commands quickly.
-Part of their care needs to be mental stimulation, so they do not become bored and destructive.
+Part of their care requires mental stimulation so they do not become bored and destructive.

-Are These Dogs Good for Families?
+Are These Dogs Good for Families? 🏡

-These dogs usually do well in families.
+Dogue de Boxers usually do well in families.
 They love to be around people whom they know they can trust.
-They are protectors, so if a child needs a bodyguard, they won’t leave their side.
+They are protectors, so they won’t leave their side if a child needs a bodyguard.
 They are loving and non-aggressive to their family.

-Does This Breed Get Along With Other Pets?
+Does This Breed Get Along With Other Pets? 🐶 😽

 Things to Know When Owning a Dogue de Boxer

-Food & Diet Requirements
+Food & Diet Requirements 🦴